-Your divorce is processed and you have a child support order or agreement.
+Your divorce is processed and you have a child expenses order or agreement.
 The hardest part of your divorce process is over and you are ready to move on with your life.
 Or so you think!

 Managing your child support

 The one thing that nobody talks about is managing child support after the order.
-Of course we hear a lot about the situations where parents are not paying child support.
+Of course we hear a lot about the situations where parents are not paying it.
 But what do you do if you are part of the majority, or 298 million parents in the world, who do exchange child support?

-We have talked to a lot of parents who state that they didn’t realize it would be so time-consuming, costly and stressful to manage the child support process with the other parent.
+We have talked to a lot of parents who state that they didn’t realize it would be so time-consuming, costly and stressful to manage the process with the other parent.
 Let’s face it, having financial discussions with your ex is hard.
-And when you have to do it on a regular basis, because child expenses are an ongoing occurrence, the entire process can become very overwhelming.
+And when you have to do it on a regular basis, because living expenses are an ongoing occurrence, the entire process can become very overwhelming.